 Enjoy this small bathroom tour from our previous home.
 We’re currently remodeling a new-to-us home.
 Click HERE to see how I’m totally changing my decorating style!

-Photographing a small bathroom is no easy feat, but I wanted to share the bathroom that is attached to one of my guest bedrooms.
+Photographing a small bathroom is no easy feat, but I wanted to share the beach inspired bathroom that is attached to one of my guest bedrooms.

 It has a beachy vibe just like the bedroom that it’s attached to.

-You may not be able to tell from my photo, but the artist’s use of color make it one of the most realistic looking ocean scenes that I’ve ever seen depicted in a painting.
+You may not be able to tell from my photo, but the artist’s use of soft color makes it one of the more realistic looking ocean scenes that I’ve ever seen depicted in an oil painting.

 This bathroom is so small that I wasn’t able to capture the entire room in one shot, even using my wide angle lens.

-The sink is beside the doorway leading into the bedroom.
+The sink is beside the doorway leading into the guest bedroom.

 The towel bar hangs on the other side of the room and is sporting a mixed of layered towels.